ECP-copa/CabanaMD/README.md

 # CabanaMD

-is based on ExaMiniMD, modified to replace features with the CoPA Cabana Particle Toolkit: https://github.com/ECP-copa/Cabana
+is a proxy application for molecular dynamics (MD) based on ExaMiniMD, modified to replace features with the CoPA Cabana Particle Toolkit: https://github.com/ECP-copa/Cabana

-### ExaMiniMD

-ExaMiniMD is a proxy application and research vehicle for particle codes, in particular Molecular Dynamics (MD): https://github.com/ECP-copa/ExaMiniMD
+ExaMiniMD is a proxy app and research vehicle for
+MD using Kokkos:
+https://github.com/ECP-copa/ExaMiniMD